 March is Women's History Month, and International Women's Day, March 8, is also a part of the celebration each year.
 For educators and students, the month provides a wonderful opportunity to dig deeper into women's contributions, struggles, and triumphs throughout history.

-In The Trouble With Women's History Month from Teaching Tolerance, author Maureen Costello raises a great point, as well.
-Although it's easy to highlight influential women, Women's History Month is also the perfect time for classrooms to confront gender stereotypes and societal norms, a needed consideration throughout the year.
+In the article "The Trouble With Women's History Month" from Teaching Tolerance, author Maureen Costello raises a great point about the need to add context.
+Although it's easy to highlight influential women, she writes, Women's History Month is also the perfect time for students to confront gender stereotypes and societal norms.

-With that in mind, there's a lot to celebrate and discover in March and throughout the school year.
-Here we've curated some of the best classroom resources for incorporating Women's History Month into lessons plans, and we've also included a reading list for students of all ages.
+There's a lot to celebrate and discover in March and throughout the school year.
+This compilation includes some of the best classroom resources for incorporating Women's History Month into lessons plans and a short list of reading and other resources.

-- TeachingHistory.org’s Women’s History Resources: This is a one-stop-shop for diving deep into Women’s History Month.
+- TeachingHistory.org’s Women’s History Resources: This is a one-stop shop for diving deep into Women’s History Month.
 Here, educators will find learning resources, lesson plans, and a long list of quizzes and printables for the classroom.

-Reading Lists and Articles for Students
+Reading Lists and Additional Collections for Students

-- Women's History Month Reading Resources, TIME For Kids
+- Women's History Month Reading Resources, TIME for Kids

 - Women's History Month Reading List, Reading Rockets